membrain

 /plugin install membrain@harness-kitSetup

-After install, add the membrain MCP server to your Claude Code settings:
+Initialize a graph directory and add the MCP server to Claude Code:

 {